warmspringwinds/tf-image-segmentation/README.md

-# TF Image Segmentation: CNN-based Image Segmentation framework implemented in  Tensorflow and TF-Slim library
+# TF Image Segmentation: CNN-based Image Segmentation framework

 The aim of the ```TF Image Segmentation``` framework is to provide/provide a simplified way for: